 - Info about the low percentage of female CEOs in Corporate America in comparison to men, and how we’re pushing for continued growth

-- Disappointing wage differences that have been statistically documented between women and people of color, and their peers
+- Documented wage differences between women and people of color, and their peers

 In addition to mentoring their athletes, coaches should also encourage them to someday inspire the next generation.
 They need to know that it’s OK for them to be strong, confident, healthy female role models, and that they CAN do it!